danmo91/School/IS 403/HTML Forms/README.md

 ### Download Starter Code

-Running the project displays an empty view for us to build our form in
+Run the project and make sure it displays an empty view for us to build our form in

 ![inital load screen when running the project](images/initial-run.png)